-The size of the advertiser’s bid
+- The advertiser’s bid amount

-How likely a user is to complete the specific action the ad is optimized for, otherwise known as estimated action rates
+- How likely a user is to complete the specific action the ad is optimized for, otherwise known as estimated action rates

 What can make Instagram ad costs vary?

 Instagram ad prices fluctuate based on the time of day, day of the week, and time of year.
-There are specific times and days that work best for personal Instagram posts, and unsurprisingly, advertising prices follow similar trends.
-More users on the platform means more prospects to engage with your advertisement.

-However, some experts — including HubSpot Senior Marketing Manager, Jillian Hope — suggest designing unique ads for both stories and feed placements to get the most efficient results for your budget.
+However, some experts — including HubSpot Senior Marketing Manager Jillian Hope — suggest designing unique ads for both stories and feed placements to get the most efficient results for your budget.